akaa0/university-whatsapp/README.md

 # university-whatsapp
-##This a bot desing to help student to manage their wwhat's groups
+This a bot desing to help student to manage their what's groups